Th3HoopMan/small-magic-box/src/pages/about/index.md

 # Who Runs This Site?

 My name is Joseph and I’m a Software Engineer currently living in Seattle.
-No surprise here, but I have an extreme passion for video games and the process of making them.
+No surprise here, but I like video games.

 I love getting into the nitty-gritty of the video games industry.
 I love dissecting the most exciting upcoming projects, gaming-related business decisions, and where the industry is headed as a whole.